 Where in case of crawling the output can be a simple list of URLs, with scraping you can end up with tables containing dozens of data fields.
 You can easily scrape just one URL but still have a lot of parsed parameters like prices, locations, phone numbers, etc.

 What Proxies to Use in Web Scraping vs Web Crawling?

 Now, this is a critical question that will be on your mind once you decide to pick just the right proxies for your mission.
 And, of course, there are several key factors that you need to consider here to improve your proxy experience.
-Although, if you are still confused about which proxy to use where, our account managers will be there for you to offer the best proxy solution based on your use case scenario.
+Although, if you are still confused about which proxy to use where, our account managers will be there for you to offer the best proxies for web scraping based on your use case scenario.

-If you are engaged in pure crawling (data indexing) without any data extraction, you will be better off with datacenter proxies that will provide you with the highest possible speed of data mining.
+If you are engaged in pure crawling (data indexing) without any data extraction, you will be better off with datacenter proxies vs residential IPs that will provide you with the highest possible speed of data mining.

 Once you are done with crawling and move to scraping (data extraction) you will likely raise red flags unless you start using pretty good proxies to cloak your activities.
 Now, if your geographical location is important, you will need to proceed with a static residential proxy that will show the web resource that you are a legitimate user from the same geo domain.